Directory / Services

 Governing references

-Designs are reviewed against AZA accreditation standards for venomous collections, ASIH guidelines, and applicable state dangerous-wild-animal statutes.
+Designs are reviewed against AZA accreditation standards for venomous collections, ASIH field guidelines, and applicable state dangerous-wild-animal statutes.
 Where a client's jurisdiction is silent, we default to the stricter of the two neighboring jurisdictions.

 03